hTrap/dolftax.github.io/_posts/2015-04-01-Designing-a-document-based-collaboration-interface.md

 category : General
 title : "[First Draft] Designing a document based collaboration interface"
 tagline: ""
-tags : [UI, Design]
+tags : [UI, Design, sTeam]
 ---

 This post is about my way of approach to develop User Interface for a document based collaboration platform.
 The Ideation is based on Martin's thoughts, which you can find it here - [http://societyserver.org/Topics/sTeam/Interface-elements-for-Document-Management](http://societyserver.org/Topics/sTeam/Interface-elements-for-Document-Management) .
 I would ask you to read the post and be back here.

 > The structure lives and evolves. and so do the documents. - Martin

 Alright, You're back!
 The primary goal was not to develop a separate admin panel.
 Rather the interface adds up extra admin options based on the permissions given to the logged-in user (Maybe, admin).

 > When I say `admin`, it means the authorized user who has Read/Write permissions and `guest` stands for non-authorized user who has only Read permissions.